saltkid/tbg/docs/run_command_usage.md

 ```

 The `--alignment`, `--opacity`, and `--stretch` flags will override the values
 in `.tbg.yml`.
-This means instead of `path/to/dir`'s images being centered,
+This means instead of `path/to/dir1`'s images being centered,
-filling entire screen at 10% opacity, the images will be on the right, with no
+filling entire screen while keeping aspect ratio at 100% opacity, the images
-upscaling/downscaling, at 35% opacity.
+will be on the right, with no scaling, at 35% opacity.

 Notice that `path/to/dir2` has options that should override the default options
 fields.
 However, since we specified `--alignment right --opacity 0.35 --stretch